pablop16n/web-docs-scorer/README.md

 The inverse cross-multiplication is used because the relationship between punctuation and alphabetic characters is inversely proportional.
 A language that normally uses less alphabetic characters than other will have a bigger ratio of punctuation.
 For example, in our test sample, German has a punctuation ratio of 2.8, this means that every punctuation mark usually needs 36 alphabetic characters (100/2.8 ≈ 36).
 In Chinese we found a ratio of 9.9, 10 alphabetic characters are thus needed every 10 alphabetic characters.
 We use the punctuation as a point of reference to extract the average alphabetic characters of the language, so we can obtain the conversion of what we called long or superlong segments.

-In case the analysed language is not present in `language_adaption/medians_language.csv`, we use the average ratio of the other languages in the csv.
+In case the analysed language is not present in `configurations/language_adaption/medians_language.csv`, we use the data of the [WALS](https://wals.info/) to find the closest related languages (within the same script system).
+The application uses the average of these data to fit the parameters.
+If it occurs that is not possible to find a related language, the average ratio of all other languages is used.

 ## Glossary
 - _document_: whole text of a crawled website